About Leiden University

-They conduct ground-breaking research, provide medical breakthroughs, write trailblazing books and have been awarded 16 Nobel Prizes and over 20 Spinoza Prizes for their pioneering work.
+They conduct ground-breaking research, provide medical breakthroughs, write trailblazing books, shed light on complex social problems in the media and have been awarded 16 Nobel Prizes and now 25 Spinoza Prizes for their pioneering work.
 Leiden University is a fertile environment for top talent.

 Freedom of mind, thought and expression

-In a world where freedom is not always self-evident, Leiden University seeks to be a leading light, a place where scientists can conduct scientific research freely.
+In a world where freedom is not always self-evident, Leiden University seeks to be a leading light, a place where scientists can freely conduct scientific research and freely express their views on possible solutions to societal problems.
 Not surprisingly, our motto is Praesidium Libertatis - Bastion of Freedom.

 Scientific and social challenges

 Leiden University researchers continually develop new knowledge and are active throughout the arts, humanities and sciences.
-They conduct both fundamental and interdisciplinary research and work to produce new knowledge that leads to new scientific insights that can benefit of society.
+They conduct both fundamental and interdisciplinary research and work to produce new knowledge that leads to new scientific insights that - sooner or later - can benefit society.
 In this way, the university contributes to solutions for scientific issues and social challenges and problems.
 In Leiden, researchers also conduct research that exists almost nowhere else in the Netherlands, ranging from Korean and Japanese Studies to Astronomy.